International student COVID-19 survey

 Your deposit will remain on your account.
 You do not need to do anything.

 UNBC will cancel your Letter of Acceptance and then notify Immigration, Citizenship and Refugees Canada that your letter of acceptance has been cancelled.
 Your deposit would then be refunded.
-Please see here for other questions about deposits and refunds https://www.unbc.ca/finance/accounts-receivable/refunds.
+Please visit the Finance website for other answers about deposits and refunds.
 You would need to re-apply for admission at UNBC and apply for your study permit should you decide to study at UNBC in the future.
 However, we recommend admitted students to defer their admission.